henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 ~~~~

 In general, every piece of information that enables security posture assessment or further enriches the quality of the assessment process can be associated with metadata.
 In the SACM IM, metadata is represented by specific subjects and is bundled with other attributes or subjects to provide additional information about them.
 The IM explicitly defines two kinds of metadata: metadata focusing on the data origin (the SACM component that provides the information to the SACM domain) and metadata focusing on the data source (the target endpoint that is assessed).
-Metadata can also include relationships that refer to other associated IE (or SACM content in general) by using referencing labels that have to be included in the metadata of the associated IE.
+Metadata can also include relationships that refer to other associated IEs (or SACM content in general) by using referencing labels that have to be included in the metadata of the associated IE.

 Subjects can be nested and the SACM IM allows for circular or recursive nesting.
-The association of IE via nesting results in a tree-like structure wherein subjects compose the root and intermediary nodes and attributes the leaves of the tree.
+The association of IEs via nesting results in a tree-like structure wherein subjects compose the root and intermediary nodes and attributes the leaves of the tree.
 This semantic structure does not impose a specific structure on SACM data models regarding data in motion or data repository schemata for data at rest.

-The SACM IM provides two top-level subjects that are used to ensure a homogeneous structure for SACM content and its associated metadata: SACM statements and SACM content-elements.
-Every set of IE that is provided by a SACM component in order to be consumed by another SACM component uses these top-level subjects.
+The SACM IM provides two top-level subjects that are used to ensure a homogeneous structure for SACM content and its associated metadata: SACM statements and SACM content elements.
+Every set of IEs that is provided by a SACM component in order to be consumed by another SACM component uses these top-level subjects.

 ## SACM Content Elements

 Every piece of information that is provided by a SACM component is always associated with a set of metadata, for example, the timestamp at which this set of information was produced (e.g. by a collection task) or what target endpoint this set of information is about (e.g. the data-source or a target endpoint identifier, respectively).
-The subject that associates content IE with content-metadata IE is called a content-element.
-Content metadata can also include relationships that express associations with other content-elements.
+The subject that associates content IEs with content-metadata IEs is called a content element.
+Content metadata can also include relationships that express associations with other content elements.

-Example: a set of IE associated with a timestamp and a target endpoint label
+Example: a set of IEs associated with a timestamp and a target endpoint label.

 ~~~~ pseudo-code